 Studies of normal tissue radiation responses are complex and require broad, multidisciplinary expertise, not only in radiation biology, but also in the pathophysiology of specific organ systems, as well as in systems biology, cellular biology, and molecular biology of a variety of processes such as inflammation, cell proliferation, oxidative stress, connective tissue remodeling, neuroscience, and endothelial and vascular biology.

-Faculty in the Division of Radiation Health include Antiño Allen , Nukhet Aykin-Burns , Marjan Boerma , Martin Hauer-Jensen , and Rupak Pathak.
+Faculty in the Division of Radiation Health include Antiño Allen , Nukhet Aykin-Burns , Marjan Boerma , Rupak Pathak , and Martin Hauer-Jensen (emeritus).
 Each Faculty member has a laboratory studying particular aspects of normal tissue radiation injury.
 Opportunities for graduate studies are offered through the Interdisciplinary Biomedical Sciences Program and the Pharmaceutical Sciences Program of the UAMS Graduate School .